Ty Cobb: Retirement

 Cobb announced his retirement September 11, 1928, effective the end of the season.
-He batted .300 or higher in 23 consecutive seasons (his only other season under .300 being his rookie season), a major league record that is unlikely to be broken, and won a record 12 batting titles (in 13 years), with a pair of seasons over .400 in batting average (and a high of .419).
-Despite not being known as a slugger, he led the AL in RBI's four times, rapped 295 triples, won the 1909 AL Triple Crown, and led the AL in slugging percentage eight times in his 11 seasons from 1907 to 1917, being the only player beside Babe Ruth ever to lead in that category in six or more consecutive years.
+He batted .300 or higher in 23 consecutive seasons (his only season under .300 being his rookie season), a major league record that is unlikely to be broken, and won a record 12 batting titles (in 13 years), with three seasons over .400 in batting average (and a high of .420).
+Despite not being known as a slugger, he led the AL in RBI's four times, rapped 295 triples, won the 1909 AL Triple Crown, and led the AL in slugging percentage eight times in his 11 seasons from 1907 to 1917, being the only player beside Babe Ruth ever to lead in that category in six consecutive years.

 Fleet afoot, Cobb led the American League 6 times in stolen bases, retiring with a modern record of 897 steals, a full 256 ahead of his closest competitor, and a record that stood for 49 years.

 An aggressive fielder, Cobb retired with 271 errors as an outfielder, 14th on the all-time list as of 2025, which stands as a record for 20th century on players.